 The following scale of points has been adopted by the NDSNZ to demonstrate the relative importance of the main features of an exhibition bloom.
-This scale of points is to be used by all National Daffodil Society of New Zealand approved judges at all shows organized by the Society or its affiliated societies.
+This scale of points is to be used by all NDSNZ approved judges at all shows organized by the Society or its affiliated societies.

-Single blooms
+Single Blooms